gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 The picture theory of meaning was wrong.

 Language does not primarily picture facts.
-Language does many things —
+Language does many things:
-commanding, questioning, joking, promising, greeting, cursing, praying — none of which are pictures of facts.
+commanding, questioning, joking, promising, greeting, cursing, praying, none of which are pictures of facts.

 The Tractatus had identified one use of language